HimesGroup/BMIN503_Final_Project/README.md

 4. Preform QC on aligned reads using samtools, bamtools and picardtools

 ### III.
 Determine Differentially Expressed Genes (DEGs)
-The following steps were completed in a lab server that behaves similiarly to a HPC
+*The following steps were completed in a lab server that behaves similarly to a HPC*

 1. Create a dataframe ([comp_file]()) that lists the pairwise comparisons of interest
 2. Use [DESeq2](https://bioc.ism.ac.jp/packages/2.14/bioc/vignettes/DESeq2/inst/doc/beginner.pdf)to determine the differtially expressed genes between each pairwise condition specified in the above file
 3. QC and normalizaiton of DEGs

 ### IV.
 Functional Enrichment Analysis Using DEG Results
-The following steps were completed in my local environment
+*The following steps were completed in my local environment*

 # Results